Chocolate Macaron shells filled with a malted chocolate buttercream.

 In a mixing bowl, beat the butter on medium speed until smooth.

-Add approximately half of the C&H® Confectioners Sugar and beat again.
-Scrape the sides of the bowl and add the rest of the C&H® Confectioners Sugar and malted milk powder.
+Add approximately half of the C&H® Powdered Sugar and beat again.
+Scrape the sides of the bowl and add the rest of the C&H® Powdered Sugar and malted milk powder.
 Continue beating for about a minute, scraping the sides as needed, until the mixture is smooth and creamy.

 Finally add the vanilla extract, chocolate and salt - continue beating until the frosting is thick and fluffy.